HHansi/Informative-Tweet-Identification/README.md

 InfoMiner in [WNUT-2020 Task 2](https://competitions.codalab.org/competitions/25845): Identification of informative COVID-19 English Tweets<br>

-This is a Transformer-based text classification system and it could achieve the 10th place out of 55 participants.
+This is a Transformer-based text classification system and it achieved the 10th place out of 55 participants.
 For more details please refer our paper <b>"InfoMiner at WNUT-2020 Task 2: Transformer-based Covid-19 Informative Tweet Extraction"</b>

 ## About